KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

     This opens up a "browser" window that will show changes you make to your web page as you add content.

     {% hint style='danger' %}
     IMPORTANT!
 Any time the worksheet references viewing in Google     Chrome or refreshing the page in Google Chrome you will use this Preview area instead.
-    {% endhint %}

-    {% hint style='danger' %}
+Above where it mentions to open the file in Google Chrome you will just need to refresh the preview area.

     References to the CSS folder above will be the folder named the same as what you named your workspace.
     {% endhint %}